 It is the policy of the Santa Rosa County Criminal Justice Facility to maintain records pertaining to each inmate's behavior and conduct while incarcerated at this facility.
 This information is frequently made available to the court for its consideration at the time of sentencing, as well as mitigation of sentence or other motions.

-There is no set of rules that can possibly cover every given situation, therefore, you may be charged with a general conduct violation.
+There is no set of rules that can possibly cover every given situation; therefore, you may be charged with a general conduct violation of facility rules and/or regulations.